-Our research focuses primarily on the study of populations of interacting cells (from bacteria to epithelial cells) using physics concepts and techniques.
+Our research focuses primarily on the study of populations of interacting cells using physics concepts and techniques.

 - See Pascal’s talk at the Curie international course “Multiscale integration on biological systems” (2014): Collective cell migration